-The Washington DC defective product attorneys at Regan Zambri Long PLLC have extensive experience with these types of injury claims.
-If you believe that a product defect caused or contributed to your injuries, then contact us today.
-We will thoroughly investigate the situation to find all possible liable parties so that you get the full amount of compensation you deserve.
+If you believe that a product defect caused or contributed to your injuries, then contact a Washington, DC product liability lawyer at Regan Zambri Long PLLC today.
+We will thoroughly investigate the situation to find all possible liable parties so that you get the maximum amount of compensation you deserve.

-- Design defect.
 In some cases, the basic design of a product may present unreasonable hazards to users.
-For example, a design defect in some vehicles make them prone to rollover accidents, which may cause serious and preventable injuries in the event of a car crash.
+The company can be held liable for the design defect if the company knew before the product was manufactured yet failed to change the design flaw.
+A typical example is a vehicle design defect that causes rollover accidents, which may lead to severe and preventable injuries in a car crash.

-- Labeling defect.
-Sometimes, a product may be safe only for certain uses and may pose a significant danger in other circumstances.
+Sometimes, a product may be safe only for specific uses and pose a significant danger if the product is not used as intended.
 Therefore, most consumer products must contain clear instructions and warning labels concerning the item’s correct use.
-If a company fails to include these labels, then users may cause themselves inadvertent injury.
-For example, if a drug interacts negatively with another medication, then the pharmaceutical company must include warnings to that effect.
+If a company fails to include these labels, an unintentional injury could occur.
+For example, if a drug interacts negatively with another medication, the pharmaceutical company must contain warnings to that effect.

 Product liability law allows you to seek compensation for your injuries and damages from the parties responsible for a defective product.
 However, these laws are complex and vary from state to state.
 Depending on the circumstances, you may be able to file a product liability claim for:

-- Negligent design or manufacturing.
-Often, your attorney must demonstrate that the liable party’s negligence resulted in a dangerous defect, which then caused your injuries.
+Often, your product liability attorney must demonstrate that the liable party’s negligence resulted in a dangerous defect, which then caused your injuries.
 In general, any act that falls below a standard of reasonable care is negligent.
 For example, a negligent company may disregard standard safety tests or ignore unfavorable results.

-- Breach of warranty.
-A warranty is a guarantee concerning a given product and usually applies to an item’s use.
-Additionally, a warranty may be express or implied (understood due to the product’s marketing, labeling or commonly assumed purpose).
-If an accident or injury happens in circumstances covered by this kind of guarantee, then you may have grounds for a claim.
+A warranty guarantees a given product and usually applies to an item’s use.
+The warranty can either be implied, such as mentioned in a marketing campaign, or is spelled out right on the label or a piece of paper that comes with the product.
+If an accident or injury happens in the circumstances covered by this kind of guarantee, then you may have grounds for a claim.

-- Consumer fraud.
 Additional laws may apply if there is evidence that a company knowingly misrepresented an item’s benefits or concealed product defects.
-In these cases, victims may receive additional compensation, depending on state laws.
+In these cases, victims may receive further compensation, depending on state laws.